hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 4.1.
 Compact Serialization

-> **WARNING: Supported in client version 5.1+ and server version 5.0+.**
+> **WARNING: This serialization method is in Beta, and API can be changed in a breaking way.**

-> **WARNING: This serialization method is in Beta, API can be changed in a breaking way.**
+> **WARNING: Supported in client version 5.1+ and server version 5.0+.
+However, it is recommended to use 5.1+ client with a 5.1+ server because compatiblity is not guaranteed as compact is in Beta.**

 As an enhancement to existing serialization methods, Hazelcast offers a beta version of the compact serialization, with the following main features.

-* Separates the schema from the data and stores it per type, not per object which results in less memory and bandwidth usage compared to other formats
+* Separates the schema from the data and stores it per type, not per object which results in less memory and bandwidth usage compared to other formats.
-* Does not require a class to implement an interface or change the source code of the class in any way
+* Does not require a class to implement an interface or change the source code of the class in any way.
-* Supports schema evolution which permits adding or removing fields, or changing the types of fields
+* Supports schema evolution which permits adding or removing fields, or changing the types of fields.
-* Platform and language independent
+* Platform and language independent.
-* Supports partial deserialization of fields, without deserializing the whole objects during queries or indexing
+* Supports partial deserialization of fields, without deserializing the whole objects during queries or indexing.

 Hazelcast achieves these features by having a well-known schema of objects and replicating them across the cluster which enables members and clients to fetch schemas they don’t have in their local registries.
 Each serialized object carries just a schema